 Yet the Charities Directorate is not silent in the Beth Oloth case.
 Its investigation notes report a curious relationship between Beth Oloth and Gates of Mercy, another Toronto-based charity.
 Numerous cheques made out to Gates of Mercy were deposited into Beth Oloth’s bank account; an American GoFundMe page told supporters that money could be tax-receipted by Beth Oloth, with instructions to mail cheques to Rabbi Reidel, a director of Gates of Mercy.
 In the Charities Directorate’s investigation, Beth Oloth claimed there is no ongoing relationship between itself and Gates of Mercy.

 Gates of Mercy is an active charity that Charity Intelligence rates.
-We rate Gates of Mercy zero for its financial transparency and give it a F grade on results reporting.
+We rate Gates of Mercy zero for its financial transparency and give it an F grade on results reporting.
 Its financial statements are unaudited.
 It has one staff that raises $10.2 million in donations.
-It is extremely cost efficient with overhead costs of only 0.9%.
+It is extremely cost-efficient with overhead costs of only 0.9%.
 Given these signs, Charity Intelligence has added a donor advisory.

 Revocation of Beth Oloth Charitable Organization, Canadian Gazette, January 12, 2019